Cheryl Sew Hoy: Awards

-In August 2016, Yeoh won the Best Social Media Influencer Award by Malaysian Rice Bowl Startup Award, and has been included on various lists recognizing her achievements by publications and universities, including Prestige Malaysia's Top 40 under 40, the Golden Globe Tiger Awards in 2015 for Women Leadership, Malaysia's Top 10 Most Impactful Young Leaders Award 2015 by UCSI and Great Women of Our Time in 2014 by Women's Weekly.
+In August 2016, Sew Hoy won the Best Social Media Influencer Award by Malaysian Rice Bowl Startup Award, and has been included on various lists recognizing her achievements by publications and universities, including Prestige Malaysia's Top 40 under 40, the Golden Globe Tiger Awards in 2015 for Women Leadership, Malaysia's Top 10 Most Impactful Young Leaders Award 2015 by UCSI and Great Women of Our Time in 2014 by Women's Weekly.

-In March 2013, Yeoh was selected as one of ten Global Ambassadors to hike Mt.
+In March 2013, Sew Hoy was selected as one of ten Global Ambassadors to hike Mt.
 Kilimanjaro on charity fundraiser, and her story was featured in a book about women who have climbed the mountain.
-In 2012, Yeoh was featured as the Top 10 Women in Digital Award 2012 by L'Oreal.
+In 2012, Sew Hoy was featured as the Top 10 Women in Digital Award 2012 by L'Oreal.

-Personal life

-In May 2017, Yeoh married Jason Sew Hoy, COO of 99designs who is great grandson of Charles Sew Hoy, a New Zealand merchant, Chinese leader and gold-dredger.
-The two first met on 8 September 2015 when Sew Hoy was invited to speak at the MaGIC Academy Symposium 2015 as a keynote speaker.
-The couple have one child.

 Women's voice

 In reports from TechCrunch and other publicly accessible websites, Cheryl reported her unpleasant encounter with a leader of 500 Startups, David McClure, which allegedly caused emotional distress.